arantir123/DDT_triple_prediction/README.md

-# FLONE: fully Lorentz network embedding for inferring novel drug targets
+# FLONE: fully Lorentz network embedding for inferring novel drug targets (under review)

 How to use it: